An operational continuum limit of quantum combs: Background

 \subsection{Continuous matrix product states}

-\emph{Continuous matrix product states} (cMPS) \cite{osborneHolographicQuantumStates2010,verstraeteContinuousMatrixProduct2010,haegemanCalculusContinuousMatrix2013} are a subclass of states on a non-relativistic, one dimensional field theory.
+\emph{Continuous matrix product states} (cMPS) \cite{osborneHolographicQuantumStates2010,verstraeteContinuousMatrixProduct2010,haegemanCalculusContinuousMatrix2013} are a subclass of (not necessarily normalised) states on a non-relativistic, one dimensional field theory.
 They can be represented and manipulated via computations on a holographic `virtual' space, which is possibly much smaller than the complete physical space.
 We will provide a minimalist introduction here, for further details see, e.g., Refs.~\cite{haegemanCalculusContinuousMatrix2013,tilloy2021notes}.
-In this work, we consider a field theory with $q$ different bosonic particle species.
-The associated Hilbert space is the bosonic Fock space over the single-particle Hilbert space $L^2([0,T])$ of all square-integrable functions on an interval $[0,T]$.
+First, we give the relevant facts about the involved Hilbert space.
+Since in this work, we consider a field theory with $q$ different bosonic particle species, the relevant Hilbert space is the bosonic Fock space over the single-particle Hilbert space $L^2([0,T])$ of all square-integrable functions on an interval $[0,T]$.
 We will eventually interpret this interval as the time interval over which our processes are defined.
 The Fock space reads

 where $\mathbf{n} = (n_1,\cdots,n_q)$ is a vector of particle numbers and $\mathcal{H}_{\mathbf{n}}$ denotes the fixed particle number sector, which is the symmetrized tensor product space $\mathcal{H}_{\mathbf{n}} = \bigotimes_{\nu=1}^q \text{Sym}^{n_\nu}(L^2([0,T]))$.
 We denote the vacuum state of the field theory by $\ket{\Omega}$.
 The field operators $\psi_\nu(t)$ for the different particle species $\nu \in [q]$ obey the canonical bosonic commutation relations